ldalzotto/GameEngine/doc/docs/entity_editor_selection.md

 ## 1. The guiding plane

 A guiding plane is either instantiated or positioned at the selected transform.
-The guiding plane will be used to project the screen space movement of the mouse.<br/>
+The guiding plane will be used to project the screen space movement of the mouse in world space.<br/>
-// so that the movement/rotation/scale to the transform is constrained to this scale.

 ## 2. Mouse movement projection

 The mouse movement delta between two frames is projected from the screen space to the guiding plane.
+Projection is done by finding the intersection points between the rays fired to mouse positions from the camera.
 All further calculations are based on this projection.

 ## 3. transform movement calculation